19hours/sg-statutes/Acts/Private Education Act.md

 ### No benefits in respect of abolition or reorganisation of office

 26\.
-Notwithstanding the provisions of the Pensions Act, no person who is transferred to the service of the Council under section 24 shall be entitled to claim any benefit under that Act on the ground that he has been retired from the public service on account of abolition or reorganisation of office in consequence of the establishment and incorporation of the Council.
+Notwithstanding the provisions of the Pensions Act (Cap.
+225), no person who is transferred to the service of the Council under section 24 shall be entitled to claim any benefit under that Act on the ground that he has been retired from the public service on account of abolition or reorganisation of office in consequence of the establishment and incorporation of the Council.

 ### Existing contracts

 27\.
-All deeds, contracts, schemes, bonds, agreements, instruments and arrangements subsisting immediately before the appointed day to which the Government is a party and relating to the transferred Division or to any person transferred to the service of the Council under section 24 shall continue in force on and after that day and shall be enforceable by or against the Council as if the Council had been named therein or had been a party thereto instead of the Government.
+All deeds, contracts, schemes, bonds, agreements, instruments and arrangements subsisting immediately before 1st December 2009 to which the Government is a party and relating to the transferred Division or to any person transferred to the service of the Council under section 24 shall continue in force on and after that date and shall be enforceable by or against the Council as if the Council had been named therein or had been a party thereto instead of the Government.

 ### Continuation and completion of disciplinary proceedings and other legal proceedings

-28\.—(1) Where, on the appointed day, any disciplinary proceedings were pending against any employee of the Government transferred to the service of the Council, the proceedings shall be carried on and completed by the Council.
+28\.—(1) Where, on 1st December 2009, any disciplinary proceedings were pending against any employee of the Government transferred to the service of the Council, the proceedings shall be carried on and completed by the Council.

-(2) Where, on the appointed day, any matter was in the course of being heard or investigated or had been heard or investigated by a committee acting under due authority but no order, ruling or direction had been made thereon, the committee shall complete the hearing or investigation and shall make such order, ruling or direction as it could have made under the authority vested in it before that day.
+(2) Where, on 1st December 2009, any matter was in the course of being heard or investigated or had been heard or investigated by a committee acting under due authority but no order, ruling or direction had been made thereon, the committee shall complete the hearing or investigation and shall make such order, ruling or direction as it could have made under the authority vested in it before that date.

 (3) Any order, ruling or direction made by a committee under this section shall be treated as an order, a ruling or a direction of the Council and have the same force or effect as if it had been made by the Council pursuant to the authority vested in the Council under this Act.

-(4) Any proceedings or cause of action pending or existing immediately before the appointed day by or against the Government, or any person acting on its behalf, in relation to —
+(4) Any proceedings or cause of action pending or existing immediately before 1st December 2009 by or against the Government, or any person acting on its behalf, in relation to —

 (a) the transferred Division;